 The profile is a public-facing tab that introduces you to the rest of the members of the community.
-By default, the profile will contain a first name, last name, and bio.
+By default, the profile will contain an image banner, first name, last name, and bio.

 There are 3 types of notifications.

-- Username replied to one of your activity comments – this occurs when someone replies to a comment that you left.
+- Member replied to one of your activity comments – this occurs when someone replies to a comment that you left.

 - Username mentioned you – this occurs when someone mentions you, in either a post or a comment.

 Clicking on the notification will open the activity in a new tab.
-Here, the comments are expanded by default and you can respond to anything that needs to be addressed.
-Opening the activity will mark it as read.
 However, you can always navigate to the read tab and mark the notification as unread to address it at a later time.